fambon/p-behavioral-cloning/README.md

 The goals of this project were the following:

-* Use the simulator to collect data of good driving behavior
+* Use the driving simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build, a convolutional neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around the first track without leaving the road

 [//]: # (Image References)